percona/postgresql-docs/docs/solutions/high-availability.md

 - PostgreSQL nodes
 - Patroni - a template for configuring a highly available PostgreSQL cluster.

-- ETCD - a Distributed Configuration store that stores the state of the PostgreSQL cluster.
+- etcd - a Distributed Configuration store that stores the state of the PostgreSQL cluster.

 - HAProxy - the load balancer for the cluster and is the single point of entry to client applications.